 Yin – Tao – Yang

 Dharma is the white half, our super-conscious with our higher I, and karma is the black half, in our subconscious with lower feelings, desires and instincts.
+The line separating the two are TAO, the soul with the I.

 All creation starts with the unity splitting in two and later unifies again.
 From The Gold Egg Model: